What will post-COVID weddings look like in 2022? Thoughts from a wedding photographer industry expert

-Small weddings have been the only option for couples determined to get married during the pandemic.
+Small weddings were the only option for couples determined to get married during the pandemic.
 They’ve been so popular I’m sure the trend will continue.
 I’ve had more bookings this year than ever before for small weddings.
 The couples I’ve worked with have really enjoyed their intimate celebrations without the stress (and expense) of a big wedding.
-The number of guests allowed will increase in stages from 15 to 30 and then larger gatherings.
 As couples re-evaluate what is important to them, many will be deciding to keep it simple and celebrate with close family and a few friends.
-There are also couples who will be holding a micro wedding whilst restrictions on numbers remain in place and then having a bigger reception at a later date.
+There are also couples who will be holding a micro wedding and then having a bigger reception at a later date.
 There’s no right or wrong and it’s lovely to see each couple creating their own unique wedding – big or small.

 Post-COVID wedding receptions